sylefeb/Silice/learn-silice/Documentation.md

 ### Expression trackers

-Variables can be defined to constantly track the value of an expression, hence *binding the variable* and the expression.
-This is done during the variable declaration, using either the *&lt;:* or *&lt;::* binding operators.
+Outside of algorithms and always blocks, variables can be *bound* to expressions, thus tracking the value of the expression.
+This is done during the variable declaration, using either the `<:` or `<::` binding operators.

 Example:

 ```c
 algorithm adder(